 Each chaplain was paid $100 per month, plus two rations per day “when on duty.”
 Beginning 17 July 1862, “forage in kind for one horse” was also provided.
 Reporting directly to his regimental commanding officer, the regimental chaplain was expected to write quarterly reports detailing “the moral and religious condition of the regiment, and such suggestions as may conduce to the social happiness and moral improvement of the troops.”

-Most importantly, he helped individual soldiers find hope following the ugliness and despair of battle.
-He often achieved this lofty goal by planning concerts and lectures; encouraging men to play checkers, backgammon or other “innocent games”; establishing literary societies, literacy programs and regimental libraries which motivated men to read rather than play cards or gamble; and convincing weary soldiers to correspond with families and friends back home – even going so far as to provide supplies and franking (adding postage marks to envelopes) for the poorest members of the regiment.
+Most importantly, he helped exhausted, frightened soldiers find hope as they battled post-combat despair.
+He often achieved this lofty goal by planning concerts and lectures; encouraging men to play checkers, backgammon or other “innocent games”; establishing literary societies, literacy programs and regimental libraries which motivated men to read rather than play cards or gamble; and convincing weary men to correspond with families and friends back home – even going so far as to provide supplies and franking (adding postage marks to envelopes) for the poorest members of the regiment.

 Chaplains also frequently wrote letters on behalf of men too disabled by their wounds to put pen to paper.
 And, explained Hammond, it became “the chaplain’s duty to write at once to the soldiers’ friends in all cases of dangerous wounds or illness” so that “the force of the terrible blow” to loved ones would be mitigated: